Heavy sets and index bounded relative symplectic cohomology: Applications

-\begin{theorem} (Proposition 1.13 \cite{TVar}) Let $M$ be a symplectic Calabi-Yau manifold and $K$ be a (concave or convex) domain with an index bounded boundary $\partial K$.
+\begin{theorem} [Proposition 1.13 \cite{TVar}] Let $M$ be a closed symplectic manifold with $c_1(TM)=0$, and $K$ be an index bounded domain.
 For a neck region $\partial K\times [1-\delta, 1+\delta]$ induced by the Liouville flow of the index bounded contact form, the restriction map

 is an isomorphism whenever $\delta >0$ is defined. \end{theorem}